Colour me Impressed! Why Colour in Design Matters

 Choose green when going for something healthy and fresh.
 As the colour of grass and leaves, green has gained traction as being the colour of environmental friendliness.
 When used properly with food, it can show vitality and healthiness… And when done wrong, make people think of unpleasantness such as mould.

-Blue is on the opposite end of the colour wheel to red, and has a calming, cool, feel instead of inciting excitement.
+Blue is on the opposite end of the colour wheel to red, and has a calming, cool, feel.
 It’s often used as the colour of logic, reason, and wisdom.
 While it’s usually a safe choice, the conveyance of reason can make it feel cold, unfriendly, and emotionless.

 For much of history, purple has been the colour of royalty, and thus still has an air of luxury to it.
 And, since royalty is “more elite” than non-royal, purple brings about feeling of sophistication and superiority.
 But, that can also become a negative if used improperly and can be seen as over-extravagant or elitist.